 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Calhoun County Board of Education has not elected to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance.
+The Board has not elected to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance.